yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 ([http://www.linksysinfo.org/modules.php?name=Content&pa=showpage&pid=6#wrt54g4 photos here]),
 switch is now in SoC.

-/!\ '''NOTE:''' To take the front cover off of this unit you must first remove the small screws under the rubber covers of the front feet!
+To take the front cover off of this unit you must first remove the small screws under the rubber covers of the front feet!

 ==== WRT54G v5 ====